CodeBlue-NZ/cb-breakglass-account/readme.md

 7. **Sentinel Data Connector for Azure Active Directory**: This creates a Sentinel data connector for Azure Active Directory named "RP-SEN-AD-CONNECTOR".
 The connector is associated with the Log Analytics workspace and a specific tenant ID.

+## Manual Steps in the Azure Portal

+Please refer to the [diagnostics.md](https://github.com/CodeBlue-NZ/cb-breakglass-account/blob/master/ConfigureDiagnostics.md) file and the [playbook.md](https://github.com/CodeBlue-NZ/cb-breakglass-account/blob/master/playbook.md) file which need to be created manually as terraform doesnt support them yet.

 ## Usage

 To use this configuration, you need to have Terraform installed.
 You can then initialize Terraform in the directory containing this configuration using `terraform init`.
 After initialization, you can create the resources using `terraform apply`.